 Alcohol-related misconduct on or off campus falls under the jurisdiction of the Office of Student Conduct.
 Policies - Alcohol & Other Drugs provides additional information.

 Students may also face legal action for alcohol-related behavior.

 Sexual Assault or Misconduct

-Linfield College is committed to fostering an environment free from sexual or gender-based harassment or misconduct.
-The Office of Student Conduct and Community Standards ensures compliance with Title IX, a federal law that prohibits discrimination based on the sex or gender of employees and students.
+Linfield University is committed to fostering an environment free from sexual or gender-based harassment or misconduct.
+The Office of Student Rights & Responsibilities ensures compliance with Title IX, a federal law that prohibits discrimination based on the sex or gender of employees and students.
 Behaviors including sexual harassment, sexual misconduct, dating violence, domestic violence, and stalking, as well as retaliation for reporting any of these acts violate Title IX and are not tolerated.